 “MEANDRES & MEDIA, L’CEUVRE DE JOHN SANBORN” was an exhibition in Paris (2106) and a book about the work of Video and Media artist John Sanborn curated by Stephen Sarrazin.
 These are my recollections of working with John in the 1980s, as published in the book.

-Unlike today, getting access to video equipment back then was a big deal.
-If you’ve never known a world where you couldn’t edit cat videos on your iPhone you might have trouble picturing this, but video edit suites took up lots of space and cost millions of dollars to build and operate.
+Unlike today, getting access to video equipment in the 1980s was a very big deal.
+If you’ve never known a world where you couldn’t edit cat videos on your iPhone you might have trouble picturing this, but video editing suites required thousands of square feet of floor space and cost millions of dollars to build and operate.
 John was willing to spend his weekends working – we did have the keys to all the toys – and I was delighted to have a new collaborator.
 Over the course of the next eight years we ended up working on numerous artistic and commercial projects together.

-Three things made working with John special: 1.) he didn’t struggle making creative decisions.
-That was especially important as we were layering images in a linear editing suite without an “undo” button.
-2.) although not an engineer he grasped technical concepts very quickly.
-And most important, 3.)
-John understood that you could be serious about your work but still maintain a rollicking sense of humor while working.
+Three things made working with John special: 1) he didn’t struggle making creative decisions.
+That was especially important because we were layering images in linear editing suites which did not have an “undo” button; 2) although not an engineer he grasped technical concepts very quickly; 3) Most importantly, John understood that you could be serious about your work but still maintain a rollicking sense of humor while working.
 I can’t overstate how important that was and still is.

 The process we used to create images was based on “discovering” visuals.
 We would take what were then state-of-the-art post production tools, e.g., analog switchers and digital video effects devices (DVEs) and feed them back into themselves.
 This digital feedback in an analog signal path produced unpredictable results.
 When we discovered things we liked we recorded them onto videotape.
 These recorded images would then be layered on top of each other – often as much as fifty or sixty analog generations down.
 We created a more detailed explanation of this process for a segment called “The Video Artist” on “Night Flight,” a 1980s TV series on the USA cable network covering downtown Manhattan art and culture.
 You can view it by clicking the photo of us below.